 Racial Equity & Training Practice Lead

-Aba Taylor has spent the last two decades working for social justice as an educator, facilitator, organizer, consultant, and nonprofit executive.
-From working internationally at the United Nations in South Asia, to conducting civil rights trainings all over the United States, to leading high impact social justice organizations and efforts, Aba has committed herself to building the capacity and leadership of organizations dedicated to social change.
+Aba Taylor has spent the last two decades engaged in social justice as an educator, facilitator, organizer, consultant, and nonprofit executive.
+From working internationally at the United Nations in South Asia, to conducting civil rights trainings all over the United States, to leading high impact social justice organizations and efforts, Aba has committed herself to building the capacity and leadership of organizations dedicated to social transformation.

-Before returning to Boston, Aba spent over 15 years living and loving in the People’s Republic of Brooklyn and in Oakland, working as the deputy director of the Astraea Lesbian Foundation for Justice and with the Audre Lorde Project, and before that for the Movement Strategy Center.
+Before coming to IISC, Aba was the executive director of a local grassroots nonprofit focused on community diversity, equity, and inclusion.
+Prior to that, Aba spent nearly 15 years living and loving in the People’s Republic of Brooklyn, working as the deputy director of the Astraea Lesbian Foundation for Justice and as a board member of the Audre Lorde Project and, before that, in Oakland for the Movement Strategy Center.

 Passionate about arts, culture, and creative expression Aba is a closeted writer and a very out cinephile and sci-fi nerd.
-For Aba, liberatory parenting and other spiritual and healing practices are her North Star.
+For Aba, liberatory parenting as well as spiritual and healing practices are her North Star.